christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 Keywords : continous deployment, AWS, Virtual machines, GIT

 You'd like to automatize your build, on any machine (your PC, your cloud servers or any server), with a very simple and clean way to do it ?

 Here are my best practices I developed using deployment technologies.

 Deployment scripts should be written from the start of a project.
 Creating them later can be a tedious task.

 Having a deployment script has the following benefits :

-- it's a kind of "documentation" for your installation.
+- **a deployment script is a kind of "documentation" for your installation**.
 No need to write a big documentation since every information for installation will be in your code.
 And in precise detail : it's a working documentation !
 It's no more a nightmare for the next CTO to take over when the former one leaves the company.
 And last, everybody has experienced this situation where a single machine in your organization holds a configuration that nobody knows about or does dare to touch... since the developers who developed on it are not there anymore.

-- you can restart from a clean machine.
+- **you can restart from a clean machine**.
 Usually, when installing the required libraries for your code to work, you'll probably miss writing one step.
 It's usually difficult to find this missing step that breaks your install a few weeks later.
 It's better to test it right when you develop it, when you're working on it.
 Deployment scripts enable you to restart from a clean machine so that you can verify that you missed nothing, that your deployment really works.
 Another useful case is when you have broken your instance by manipulating your install, you can also restart your instance from a copy of your installation that's working.
 So no worry anymore to break your install.
 You can also launch instances for other developers to check some codes, let them break the install...

 - it's portable, not dependent on your cloud provider, your server environment (PC, Mac, Linux, ...) and enables anybody in any situation to work on your code.
-No surprise when you launch your deployment on your production stack... if you've already tested it on your preproduction stack : this should work without bugs.
+No surprise when you launch your deployment on your production stack... if you've already tested it on your preproduction stack : this should work without bugs. **Automatization helps you improve stability and human cooperation**.

-- it's scalable.
+- it's **scalable**.
 You can add as many servers as you want under your loadbalancer.
 Believe, this is useful !
 In particular during stress time, or when a migration has failed, or when an error occurs and you cannot find why...

-- it's fun.
-Just press one button to deploy... everything is automatic.
+- it's fun. **Just press one button to deploy**... everything is automatic.

-**Automatization helps you improve stability, human cooperation and scalability.**

 I hope my writing will spare you some time searching, reading, and testing.
 I believe it is true for any organization of any size, from the start-up to a big corporation which has many servers.